SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 \textbf{Baselines.} Tab.~\ref{tab:all_baselines} compares our method with several recent, open-sourced differentiable cloth or general deformable simulators across key features--- if the simulator supports modelling heterogeneous cloths, can simulate surrogate bearing different spatial resolution from the source, if it needs a reference mesh to kick-start training and if it supports simulating long rollouts.
 We focus exclusively on methods that allow us to model material properties of a stand-alone piece of cloth from kinematic data and optionally, the total mass and physical dimension of the system.
 While state-of-the-art garment simulators as in~\citep{shao2025learning, li2024diffavatar, grigorev2023hood, Santesteban2022} has achieved stunning results in reconstructing garment kinematics on moving human avatars, we exclude them as they tackle the specific body-and-garment joint fitting problem.
 In Sec.~\ref{sec:memb_lock} we have made a brief qualitative comparison with~\citet{pfaff2020learning} in terms of robustness to membrane locking in simulation data.
-Here we compare, both quantitatively and qualitatively between our surrogate system and the following baseslines, in terms of ability to generalize to new initial and boundary conditions: \begin{inparaenum}[(i)] \item Neural ODE~\citep{chen2018neural} which is an obvious choice for modelling constitutive properties, due to the simplicity and flexibility of its MLP-based architecture --- see Fig.~\ref{fig:arch_ours_vs_mlp} in Sec.~\ref{sec:add_results} for an illustration of the architecture; \item GNN~\citep{sanchez2020} which can learn to simulate complex, granular materials from point cloud data. \end{inparaenum} We exclude state-of-the-art neural constitutive methods like NCLaw~\citep{Ma2023} from being compared as baselines, since they require premium knowledge such as internal stress in their training curricula to learn complex 3D deformables.
-Another criterion for our comparisons is the method's ability to model heterogeneity in cloths, so we have excluded methods like~\citet{Liang2019, li2022diffcloth} which places greater emphasis on modelling homogeneous cloths.
-We demonstrate that our neural constitutive model is able to generalize better to scenes with novel initial or boundary conditions, and it adapts well to scenes that involve interaction of new objects for long-period simulation that lasts for $8$ seconds.
-We also compare Mass-Spring Net with the two selected baselines in terms of training time and model complexity, measured in number of learnable parameters.
+Here we compare, both quantitatively and qualitatively between our surrogate system and the following baseslines, in terms of ability to generalize to new initial and boundary conditions: \begin{inparaenum}[(i)] \item Neural ODE~\citep{chen2018neural} which is an obvious choice for modelling constitutive properties, due to the simplicity and flexibility of its MLP-based architecture --- see Fig.~\ref{fig:arch_ours_vs_mlp} in Sec.~\ref{sec:add_results} for an illustration of the architecture; \item MeshGraphNet (MGN)~\citep{pfaff2020learning} which can learn a surrogate model for complex thin-shell materials from point cloud data. \end{inparaenum} We exclude state-of-the-art neural constitutive methods like NCLaw~\citep{Ma2023} from being compared as baselines, since they require premium knowledge such as internal stress in their training curricula to learn complex 3D deformables.
+Another criterion for our comparisons is the method's ability to model heterogeneity in cloth, so we have excluded methods like~\citet{Liang2019, li2022diffcloth} which places greater emphasis on modelling homogeneous cloth.
+We demonstrate that our neural constitutive model is able to generalize better to scenes with novel initial or boundary conditions, and it adapts well to scenes that involve interaction of new objects over extended period of time.
+We also compare SpringTime with the two selected baselines in terms of training time and model complexity, measured in number of learnable parameters.